 “Yes, we have seen an increase in the number of students with mental health conditions.
-I believe that the community as a whole is becoming more aware of mental health as an issue, and students are feeling less stigma and more acceptance and are more likely to seek support.
+I also believe that the community as a whole is becoming more aware of mental health as an issue.
+Students are feeling less stigma and more acceptance and are more likely to seek support.

-“Current students are sharing their positive experiences about our service with other students and academic staff, and the numbers of students registering with the service is increasing.
+“Current students are sharing their positive experiences about our service with other students and academic staff.
+Plus, the numbers of students registering with the service is increasing.
 That is fantastic as we don’t like to hear that students haven’t been aware of the service and haven’t accessed the support and reasonable adjustments that could have been provided that would have made a difference for them.”

 We’re here to support you

 In our experience, being supported from the day you start makes a huge difference to your study experience, your results and your success at CSU.